kapenike/OmniKeys/README.md

 # OmniKeys
 Create shortcuts with any key combination possible.
-Prevent default events under condition, or stop shortcuts from running when `keydown` affects the DOM
+Prevent default events under condition, or stop shortcuts from running when `keydown` inputs text to the DOM.

 ## Setup
 Include `main.js` in your project